- Basic definitions

 Although covering every nuance of LotusScript's object-oriented features is beyond the scope of one article, we'll look at the most important ones and recommend resources for those who want to know more.
 I'm going to avoid saying much about the features of other OO languages.
 Though that knowledge might give you a broader theoretical understanding of object-oriented languages, it won't help you write object-oriented LotusScript tomorrow.
 For those interested in general information about object-oriented programming, I've listed several books in the Additional resources section.

 This article is intended for Notes developers who use LotusScript but who haven't been exposed to object-oriented programming yet.
 The code for this article was developed and tested in Notes R5.
 It has received some testing in Notes 4.6 as well.
-A sample database in the Iris Sandbox includes the code described in this article.
 To get the most out of this article, you'll find it helpful to know about script libraries and events.

 Before we get started, let's look at a few definitions.
 An object is something with a name, a set of attributes, and a set of methods.
 Attributes are data values, and methods are pieces of code that can manipulate the data values.
 A class is a group of dims, subs, and functions that can represent and manipulate the attributes of an object.
 The dims set up storage for the object's attributes, and the subs and functions contain the code for the object's methods.
 Classes can also contain a special type of routine, called a property, that is used to get or set a data element that was "dim'ed" using the Private keyword.